 These days you'll find an enormous number of "nutriceutical" or nutritional supplements on the market.
 Not all of these supplements are strictly necessary for health and wellness, but some of them hold key benefits for specific purposes -- including vision health and eye disease management.
-Our eye doctor at Crystal Vision Center in College Station, Dr. Sherri Brice, can help you take full advantage of the power of nutrients to help with such diverse eye issues as dry eye, macular degeneration and cataracts.
+Our eye doctor at Crystal Vision Center in College Station, Dr. Justin Mays, can help you take full advantage of the power of nutrients to help with such diverse eye issues as dry eye, macular degeneration and cataracts.

 Nutrients are essential natural tools used by the body for various purposes, from unleashing energy and repairing damage to maintaining cellular and metabolic processes.
 The eyes need good nutrition just as the rest of the body does in order to maintain their structural integrity and deliver clear vision.
 But it isn't always easy to get the right mix of nutrients, in the right quantities, from your daily diet, especially in this age of high-fat, low-nutrition processed foods -- and this challenge can place your eyes at risk for deficiencies.
 If you already have an eye disease or disorder, you may need greater quantities of key nutrients to optimize your vision health.